 So, you already know what shamanic snuff tobacco (a.k.a. rapé) is, right?
 If you don’t or you think you may want to delve into it, check my essay What is rapé?
-Click here instead if you want to buy rapé: I produce and sell here a unique blend of shamanic snuff that is becoming more and more popular among the spiritual community in Goa.

-But before starting, let me share a news with you.
+But before starting, let me share some news with you.
 I’ve been making rapé pipes for years, and I sell them (tepis and kuripes) both on this website and on my Etsy shop.
-So, if you are wondering where to buy Kuripe, check my store ArambolMagic on Etsy, or the rapé pipes on this website!
+So, if you are wondering where to buy Kuripe, check my store on Etsy, or the rapé pipes on this website!

 To take rapé you need a pipe.
 Or a rapé applicator, if you prefer to call it this way.
 Ok: technically you can sniff it from your hand right into your nose (is that why they call it hippie cocaine?).
 But I strongly advise against it.
 Taking rapé has nothing to do with recreational drugs.
 Really!
 It is a ceremony, and as such has to be approached.
+Click here if you want to know what are the effects of rapé.

 The traditional rapé ceremony involves a shaman, a skilled person who delivers the rapé into your nostrils.
 The rapé pipe used during the ceremony is the Tepi, which is designed for the shaman to blow the snuff tobacco into your nose.